 linked on the Series History page has more detail on how each of the two publishing houses, Methuen and Yale, developed the series.
 For a history of Yale University Press see their own account at of their website.

 In the last decade Yale has released a number of English biographical histories.
 Some of these titles which, on face value, might have been included in the English Monarchs series are omitted for one of several reasons.
 For want of a better term they have been described as “Companion” books.
 This is an obvious invention for this website but this label provides a format to include these important Yale books in this catalogue rather than ignore them entirely.
 These books are defined as substantial Yale biographies of those who were regents, in line of succession, contested or shared the throne - or monarchs.
 Note that no Methuen books with these qualifications were found.
-So far seven such titles have been identified, listed in order of publication: Eleanor of Aquitaine (2009); Philip II of Spain (2014); Æthelred (2016); Henry, the Young King (2016); Louis the Lion (2016); Matilda (2019); and Richard III (2019).
+So far eight such titles have been identified which are, listed in order of publication: Eleanor of Aquitaine (2009); Philip II of Spain (2014); Æthelred (2016); Henry, the Young King (2016); Louis the Lion (2016); Matilda (2019); Richard III (2019); and Cromwell (2021).
 Together these books are gathered here as a wonderful sub-set of serious biographies of quality equal to the series books.
 To observe their separation from the series Companion Books pages will have a green banner compared with the books in the series which have a blue banner.